DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 money in return.

-Media, wants us to accept the featureless content by broadcasting shows that people wouldn’t request back and fade away from memory if they get cancelled.
-However the no matter the age, gender and level of education, audience is well aware of everything; to not to trust “what should be trusted” is what is being tried to be created.
-In short, media wants us to become “things”.
+Media, wants us to accept the featureless content by broadcasting shows that people wouldn't request back and fade away from memory if they get cancelled.
+However the no matter the age, gender and level of education, audience is well aware of everything; to not to trust "what should be trusted" is what is being tried to be created.
+In short, media wants us to become "things".

-As Terry Eagleton said, “Reification fragments and dislocates our social experience, so that under its influence we forget that society is a collective process and come see it instead merely as this or that isolated object or institution”. [^18_TVshows-ozustun-Final_11]
+As Terry Eagleton said, "Reification fragments and dislocates our social experience, so that under its influence we forget that society is a collective process and come see it instead merely as this or that isolated object or institution". [^18_TVshows-ozustun-Final_11]

 While Turkish televisions reserve an important part of their broadcast hours to these hollow shows even though there is no demand, news programs are spreading disinformation, doing their part of the society engineering so to speak.
-In June’s great resistance, “Revolution will not be televised” slogan people wrote on walls shows the current state of Turkish television.
-Public couldn’t watch a big uprising from their television, CNN Türk showed a penguin documentary instead of broadcasting this big event.
+In June's great resistance, "Revolution will not be televised" slogan people wrote on walls shows the current state of Turkish television.
+Public couldn't watch a big uprising from their television, CNN Türk showed a penguin documentary instead of broadcasting this big event.
 In the long run, marriage shows are doing what that penguin documentary did.
 What this policy has under it is the